diesh/Coaching-staging/AboutGagan.md

         <div class="8u 12u$(medium)">
         <p>I’ve witnessed firsthand how even the best ideas stall when teams face unclear direction, misaligned goals, or a lack of trust and accountability.</p>

 		<p>Throughout my career, I’ve been lucky to work with great coaches.
-Coaching created space to think, test, reflect, and act — helping me move with intention, even in times of uncertainty.</p>
+Coaching gave me space to think, test, reflect, and act, and it helped me move with intention, even in times of uncertainty.
+The best coaches helped me recognise my patterns, both helpful and limiting, and taught me how to use my strengths to reach the goals we set together.</p>

 		<p>After years in design leadership, coaching felt like a natural next step.
 The way we build products is broken.
 I want to do my part to shape healthier ways of working so we can create better outcomes together.</p>

           <blockquote>
             You cannot be what you cannot see.